sparky8512/usb-pwm-fan/README.md

 ## Firmware

 The [firmware](firmware) directory has the source code for the microcontroller firmware.
-It uses the [AVR Arduino core](https://github.com/arduino/ArduinoCore-avr) and can be built using [PlatformIO](https://platformio.org/).
+See the README file in that directory for more info if you need to build it from source instead of using one of the pre-built firmware files.

 ### Features

 The firmware currently supports the following features:
+* Supports up to 3 independently controllable fans
 * Set PWM output duty cycle (for fan speed) and period (for PWM frequency), both in units of 16MHz clock cycles
 * Get fan rotational speed in RPM (revolutions per minute)
 * Set LED state to on, off, blink, or alert mode; default is alert mode, which will blink if fan stall is detected, otherwise off
+* Ability to save current fan and LED configurations so they are restored when the USB device is rebooted
 * Initiate device reboot, either normal or into bootloader, via configuration register
 * All registers accessible via either USB control endpoint or via USB serial port
 * On Windows OS (8.1 or later), auto-install device with the WinUSB driver on first plug